Radiative Higgs mode in photoinduced $\eta$ pairs

-Figure~\ref{t-depend-weight} demonstrates the time dependence of the integrated negative weights with the pump-pulse parameters $A_0=0.4$ and $\omega_{\rm p}/\tH=7.0$, i.e., the $\eta$-pairing dominant point denoted as '+' symbol in Figs.~\ref{PpitNd} and \ref{contour-f}.
-A clear oscillation can be seen here with the period $T\approx 1/\tH$, which gives us the frequency $\omega^\prime=2\pi/T\simeq6.28$, showing a reasonable agreement with the negative peak position $\omega/\tH\approx6.2$ [see Fig.~\ref{sigma-w}(b)].
-This is similar to the oscillations of the optical conductivity due to the Higgs mode \cite{PhysRevLett.13.508, Varma2002,PhysRevLett.109.187002,PhysRevLett.111.057002,Schwarz2020,PhysRevB.101.224510}, with respect to the time delay between pump and probe pulse.
-Since the Higgs is a charge neutral mode it does not couple to linear optical probes and requires an impulsive excitation in nonequilibrium via a nonlinear process.
-The oscillation is intrinsic to the superconducting state, as the pump pulse is already finished at that point.
+Figure~\ref{t-depend-weight} demonstrates the time dependence of the integrated negative weights with the pump-pulse parameters $A_0=0.4$ and $\omega_{\rm p}/\tH=7.0$, i.e., the $\eta$-pairing dominant point denoted as the `+' symbol in Figs.~\ref{PpitNd} and \ref{contour-f}.
+A clear oscillation can be seen here with the period $T\approx 1/\tH$, which gives us the frequency $\omega^\prime=2\pi/T\simeq6.28$, showing a reasonable agreement with the negative peak position $\omega/\tH\approx6.2$ [see Fig.~\ref{sigma-w}(b)] as well as with the Higgs oscillation in Fig.~\ref{PpitNd}(c).
+This demonstrates the origin of the negative peak due to the Higgs mode, showing a similar behavior as for the out-of-equilibrium induced Higgs mode, \cite{annurev:/content/journals/10.1146/annurev-conmatphys-031119-050813,PhysRevLett.13.508, Varma2002,PhysRevLett.109.187002,PhysRevLett.111.057002,Schwarz2020,PhysRevB.101.224510,doi:10.1126/sciadv.1700718}, but with a negative spectral weight, not discussed before.

-Higgs-mediated optical amplification was recently reported for the light-induced superconducting state out of metallic K$_3$C$_{60}$ and requires a prompt quench \cite{PhysRevX.11.011055} which was followed by an observed negative conductivity below $10$ meV.
-In our case the superconducting state emerges from a Mott insulator, which leads to a negative conductivity above the Mott gap.
+The observation of a Higgs-driven negative conductivity peak in the $\eta$-paired regime enables the identification of the $\eta$-pairing-dominated region and provides a direct measure of the Higgs mode frequency via radiation at the Higgs frequency.
+Similar optical amplification was recently reported for the light-induced superconducting state out of metallic K$_3$C$_{60}$ and requires a prompt quench \cite{PhysRevX.11.011055} which was followed by an observed negative conductivity below $10$ meV but no pronounced peak.
+In contrast, the $\eta$-paired superconducting state emerges from a Mott insulator, which leads to a negative conductivity peak above the Mott gap.
+Since the reported radiative Higgs mode is so far exclusive to the 1D case, and does not appear at infinite dimensions~\cite{PhysRevB.102.165136,PhysRevB.108.174515}, it is highly desirable to investigate the optical conductivity after pulse irradiation in between, i.e., in two and three spatial dimensions.